Authority: Vice Chancellor for Information Technology

 - Account access for LLE students may be delayed several weeks.

 Account access for students in Study Abroad programs

 - Students enrolled in an NC State Study Abroad program that includes being registered in an NC State course (e.g., ISE 900 or ISE 910) and paying tuition and fees will continue to have full access to their Unity computing accounts.

-Co-op students who are registered as NC State students through the Co-op office will maintain normal access to their Unity computing accounts
+NC State students who are registered in the Co-op Program will maintain normal access to their Unity computing accounts

-- They will not be able to log in to public workstations in campus computing facilities (e.g., Unity labs).
+- New graduates will not be able to log in to public workstations in campus computing facilities; e.g., Unity labs.

-- Graduates are allowed to log in to the MyPack Portal Self-Service page to access their student information, but access to other items within the portal may change; e.g., ability to register for classes.
+- New graduates are allowed to log in to the MyPack Portal Self-Service page to access their student information, but access to other items within the portal may change; e.g., ability to register for classes.

-- This access remains until the account is deleted from the system.
+- Access to the portal remains until the account is deleted from the system.

-To learn more about Unity computing accounts see IDs & Passwords.
+To learn more about Unity computing accounts see Unity Credentials.